Undergraduate and Postgraduate Coursework Opportunities

 Find out more about our Bachelor of Engineering Honours (Mechatronic) and Master of Engineering (Automation and Manufacturing) coursework programs.

 Space Engineering is an exciting new 21st Century discipline underlying the exploration and conquest of nature's most unforgiving environment.
-Combining key areas including orbital mechanics, space vehicles, ground station infrastructure, space avionics and space robotics, the space engineering specialisation at the University of Sydney is the only degree of its kind offered in Australia.
+Combining key areas including orbital mechanics, space vehicles, ground station infrastructure, space avionics and space robotics, the space engineering major at the University of Sydney is the only one of its kind offered in Australia.
+Students meeting the high entry requirements can choose this major along with their specialisation in Aeronautical, Mechanical or Mechatronic Engineering.

 Sydney is the only Australian university in the top 50 in both the Times Higher Education and QS World University Rankings, and was the second highest recipient of competitive funding in Australia in 2013.
 We have a rich heritage in research leadership within the School of AMME (visit the History of AMME page), and as a result we are an important contributor to the University’s overall research impact.
 To give a few examples, AMME accounts for 31% of the total Faculty of Engineering and IT research output, 51% of the total Faculty of Engineering and IT research funding and nearly 5% of the research funding gained by the University as a whole.